binarymax/heimdall/README.md

 9. heimdall sends response to client
 10. client receives response

-NOTE: Step 6 wraps the command in a try...catch block.
-If an exception is thrown by the command it is formatted and sent as an error response, and steps 7 to 8 are not executed.
+NOTE: Step 6 wraps the command in a _try...catch_ block.
+If an exception is thrown by the command it is formatted and sent as an error response, and step 7 is aborted.

 ## Self documenting